Adrianotiger/desktopPet/Pets/README.md

 ### How to create the animations
 If you want, you can download the original XML and modify it.

 The entire documentation about the schema is documented here: https://github.com/Adrianotiger/desktopPet/wiki/XML%5CIntroduction

 But you can also use the online free editor on https://esheep.petrucci.ch

 ### How to test the animation
 Once you created your animations.xml, you can drag it over your sheep.
 The pet will automatically use the new XML if it can be loaded successfully.

+New: there is a tool to check all animations (not only XML parser): https://github.com/Adrianotiger/desktopPet/tree/master/Tools

 ## Add the new created pet on GitHub
 - Create a folder (this is a unique name and can't have special characters) in this directory with at least 2 files: